marmightygood/Blog-Pages/table_storage_output_binding.md

 ### Write to Azure Table Storage using Azure Functions' Output Bindings and Powershell

+Azure Functions's output bindings allow you to write an object directly to table storage for analysis, long term storage etc. Since the Powershell runtime stack is still in preview, there isn't much documentation around on how to configure it.

 ## Create a new Azure Function App for Powershell